Cook Like Czechs

 Regular yeast dough:

-• Add lukewarm water, white yogurt, and wheat and rye flour to the fermented base.
+• Add ¾ cup warm water, ⅓ cup plain yogurt, 1 cup wheat bread flour and 1 ¾ cups rye flour to the fermented base.
 Mix briefly.
-Then add the oil, salt, and crushed caraway seeds.
+Then add 3 Tablespoons canola, 2 teaspoons salt, and 2 teaspoons crushed caraway seeds.
 Make a smooth, elastic dough.

 • Using a plastic scraper, transfer the kneaded dough to a clean bowl.
 Cover with a tea towel or plastic wrap and set aside in a warm place for 45 minutes to rise.